saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5.md

 ## Getting Started With Sauce Connect Proxy 5

-Sauce Connect Proxy 5 network requirements are very similar to the previous generation of Sauce Connect Proxy (version 4).
 See [this document](/secure-connections/sauce-connect-5/quickstart/) for quickstart instructions.

--  Sauce Connect Proxy 5 doesn't initiate non-HTTP connections.
--  [Additional proxies setup](/secure-connections/sauce-connect-5/operation/proxies/) is different between Sauce Connect Proxy 4.x.x and 5.x.x.

 ## More Information